-'Horrible' return to Nigeria for U20 Women's side
+'Horrible' return to Nigeria for U20 women's side

 Footballers and officials from Nigeria are seething after enduring a "horrible experience" returning to Abuja from the Under-20 Women's World Cup.

-While travelling back from Costa Rica the squad were stuck at Istanbul Airport for 24 hours, forcing members of the team to sleep on the floor of the terminal or on chairs.
+While travelling back from Costa Rica, the squad were stuck at Istanbul Airport for 24 hours, forcing members of the team to sleep on the floor of the terminal or on chairs.

-Knocked out of the tournament by the Netherlands on Sunday, the Falconets faced connecting flight delays in Panama and Colombia before landing in Turkey on Tuesday, after their onwards flight had already departed for Abuja.
+Knocked out of the tournament by the Netherlands on Sunday, the Falconets faced connecting flight delays in Panama and Colombia before landing in Turkey on Tuesday, after their onward flight had already departed for Abuja.

-Images of the team 'sleeping rough' were circulated widely on social media, prompting the Nigeria Football Federation (NFF) to release a statement exonerating itself from blame for the chaotic journey.
+Images of the team "sleeping rough" were circulated widely on social media, prompting the Nigeria Football Federation (NFF) to release a statement exonerating itself from blame for the chaotic journey.

 "Who booked the flights is irrelevant because our horrible experience in Turkey was avoidable," one of the U20 players, who wished to remain anonymous, told BBC Sport Africa.